Suunto 3 Fitness Review

 Firstbeat has several levels of adaptive program but the one that is included with the 3 FITNESS is the “IMPROVE FITNESS” program.
 Essentially this is for sports/fitness people looking to, ahem, improve their fitness.
 It works on 3/4 sessions a week.
 Here is one of the graphical overviews.
 You can see I super-over-achieved the plan yesterday.
 Today I have my day off.

 The 3 FITNESS has a dedicated sports profile just for today’s training session, whatever that session might be.

-There is also a sort-of adaptive guidance within the workout.
-In a nutsell, the workout requires you to spend a certain amount of time at a certain intensity and if you go too fast or too slow the 3 FITNESS prompts you to speed up or slow down.
+There is also adaptive guidance within the workout.
+In a nutshell, the workout requires you to spend a certain amount of time at a certain intensity and if you go too fast or too slow the 3 FITNESS prompts you to speed up or slow down.
 If you ignore that prompt and keep going too slow then the training program will make you go further

 or a bit more on the same topic from Gerald